w3f/Grants-Program/applications/kash_bot.md

 ### Where and how does your project fit into the ecosystem?
 Kash ships as a dedicated parachain runtime composed of custom pallets for MarketFactory, AMM, Resolver and ProxyAccount.
 It leverages Polkadot’s cross‑chain messaging (XCM) to integrate off‑chain AI agents (ElizaOS) and Mira consensus for automated market creation, and embeds a zkTLS oracle pallet for trustless outcome verification.
 FeeProxy and DEX‑Aggregator pallets (e.g. HydraDX) handle gas sponsorship and in‑chain swaps, while Relay Chain governance (Democracy, Treasury) oversees protocol upgrades and buy‑backs.

 ### Target audience

-- **Retail bettors & social traders** on X, Farecaster, Reddit—any user can create or join markets via simple social posts.
+- **Retail bettors & social traders** on X, Farecaster, Reddit, Telegram, Discord, among others!
+—any user can create or join markets via simple social posts.
 Our first, initial ICP is anyone 25-35 years-old, crypto degen, previously partcipated in social bets or SocialFi apps and is tech savvy (enough to have a crypto wallet).
 As per some gaming psychological customer profiling, this sort of user could be consider a "gambler".
 - **DeFi investors** seeking new on‑chain yield opportunities with dynamic fee/reward models.
 As per some gaming psychological customer profiling, this sort of user could be consider a "saver" or "sophisticated investor"

 ### What need(s) does your project meet?